 Perioral Dermatitis can be a very stubborn condition to have.
 What makes Perioral Dermatitis a frustrating skin condition is that it is often treatment resistant and will recur once the treatment stops.
 The list of things to avoid includes certain products, certain foods and stress.
 AMPERNA® founder, Kiri Yanchenko, personally suffered from Perioral Dermatitis and although she sought to find an ultra-sensitive skincare range, more often than not, her skin reacted to many irritants in the products such as sulphates, parabens and synthetic fragrances.

-Here are a few ingredients to look out the next time you are purchasing skincare, make up or even hair care.
+If you're interested in finding out more about ingredients that can cause Perioral Dermatitis, here are a few ingredients to avoid or look out for the next time you are purchasing skincare, makeup or even hair care:

 Sodium Lauryl Sulfate (SLS) and Sodium Lauryl Ether Sulfate (SLES)

-Sodium Lauryl Sulfate and Sodium Lauryl Ether Sulfate are anionic detergents that are found in many personal care products.
+Sodium Lauryl Sulfate and Sodium Lauryl Ether Sulfate are anionic detergents that are found in many personal care products that can not only aggravate perioral dermatitis, but can also cause allergic reactions in people who don't have perioral dermatitis.
 They are common ingredients and appear mostly in shampoo, toothpaste and body washes because they are inexpensive while still being very effective foaming agents.

-Fluoride is another key aggravator of Perioral Dermatitis.
-Do steer clear of toothpastes that include fluoride and avoid fluoride treatments altogether.
+Fluoride is another key aggravator of Perioral Dermatitis and you may be wondering what toothpaste to use if you have Perioral Dermatitis.
+Steer clear of toothpastes that include fluoride and avoid fluoride treatments altogether.
 This may be alarming for some as there is a common misconception that fluoride is essential for the maintenance of healthy teeth.
 However, many dentists are now starting to move in support for natural toothpastes, without fluoride, citing that the manual process of cleaning your teeth twice a day is sufficient enough.
 Depending on where you live, the type of water you have access to might already be a good source of fluoride.

 Less is more when it comes to keeping Perioral Dermatitis away as it is often best to let the skin breathe.
 Many people with sensitive skin and Perioral Dermatitis use mineral makeup or natural alternatives.
 Try keeping concealer usage to just around the eyes, using lip balm and applying a touch of mascara for a simple and natural look.
 Use foundation sparingly and always check the ingredients list to ensure it is suitable for sensitive skin.
 As with all new products, it is always best to patch test on the inside of your arm for two days before using them for the first time.